 An uncontrolled fire can have devastating consequences to properties or the natural environment.
 Follow the tips below to do your part in preventing uncontrolled fires – and don’t forget to participate in the annual Fire Prevention Week!
-Fire Prevention Canada is a great resource to learn more about fire safety.
+The Canadian Fire Safety Association is a great resource to learn more about fire safety.

 We know that every year over 400 Canadians lose their lives in a house or building fire.
 Fire Prevention Week is an important event that takes place every October to raise awareness of fire risks in and around our homes and provide education on ways we can protect ourselves from fire and fire hazards.
 Each year during this week, the Kelowna Fire Department teams up with the National Fire Protection Association (NFPA) and fire departments across the nation to bring home important fire prevention messages.